MicrosoftDocs/cpp-docs/docs/parallel/concrt/reference/iumsscheduler-structure.md

 ```

 ### Parameters
- `pCompletionList`
+*pCompletionList*<br/>
 The completion list interface for the scheduler.
 There is a single list per scheduler.

 ### Remarks
  The Resource Manager will invoke this method on a scheduler that specifies it wants UMS threads, after the scheduler has requested an initial allocation of resources.
 The scheduler can use the `IUMSCompletionList` interface to determine when UMS thread proxies have unblocked.
 It is only valid to access this interface from a thread proxy running on a virtual processor root assigned to the UMS scheduler.